seanwu1105/purdue-cs536-labs/lab1/v3/README.md

 # Problem 3 [70 pts]

+## Instruction

 This is an extension of Problem 2 where instead of showing the output of the command executed by the server on `stdout` of its associated window, the output is sent to the client who submitted the request.
 The client then outputs the response from the server on its `stdout` in its associated window.
-To facilitate communication from server back to client, a client sets up its own FIFO before sending a request to the server.
+To facilitate communication from the server back to the client, a client sets up its own FIFO before sending a request to the server.
 The name of the FIFO is `cfifo<clientpid>` where `<clientpid>` is the `pid` of the client.
 For example, if a client has `pid` `22225` then its FIFO is named `client22225`.
 Since the server needs to know the client's pid to open the client's FIFO and write the response, we will change the format of the request message so that a client's message starts with its pid followed by newline which is then followed the command and ends with newline.
 For example, if the client with `pid` `22225` is requesting that `ls -l -a` be executed by the server, the message would be the five characters of string `22225` followed by `\n` followed by the eight characters of string `ls -l -a` followed by `\n`.

 In the above example, when a child process of the server process calls `execvp()` to run the legacy app `/bin/ls` with command-line arguments `-l` and